okeowo-cloud/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 7-highlander: Bash script displays "To infinity and beyond" indefinitely with a sleep 2 in between each iteration, Displays "I am invincible!!!" when recieving a SIGTERM signal.

 8-beheaded_process: Bash Script kills the process 7-highlander

+100-process_and_pid_file: Bash Script creates the file /var/run/myscript.pid containing its PID.
+Displays "To infinity and beyond" indefinitely, Displays "I hate the kill command" when receiving a SIGTERM signal, Displays "Y U no love me?!" when receiving a SIGINT signal, Deletes the file /var/run/myscript.pid and terminates itself when receiving a SIGQUIT or SIGTERM signal.